Meet Our Staff

 Megan is a licensed psychologist and licensed mental health counselor with over fifteen years of experience in the mental health field.
 She received her doctorate in psychology at the Massachusetts School of Professional Psychology, and holds her master's degree in Counseling Psychology from Boston College, and a bachelor's degree from Bowdoin College.
 In addition to her twelve years of clinical and administrative work at a community mental health agency (Riverside Community Care), she has held psychology internship positions in the counseling centers at Salem State College, Simmons College, and Boston University , as well as after-hours crisis management at Harvard University Mental Health Services.
 Areas of clinical interest include relationship issues, crisis management, transition to adulthood, trauma, and mood disorders.

 Erin is a Worcester native who holds a Master of Education in Psychology from Cambridge College, and a Bachelor of Arts in Communications from Westfield State University.
-She has provided counseling services in Philadelphia, San Diego and throughout Massachusetts, and specializes in short-term, strength based counseling with a variety of diverse populations.
+She has provided Counseling and Wellness Center in Philadelphia, San Diego and throughout Massachusetts, and specializes in short-term, strength based counseling with a variety of diverse populations.
 Erin enjoys assisting students in developing practical strategies to improve their everyday lives.
 Erin employs a person-centered approach to assist students in utilizing their strengths to overcome a variety of issues, including anxiety, depression, relationship issues, lack of motivation, self esteem, adjustment issues, time management and stress management.
 Her clinical interests include positive psychology, happiness, mindfulness and the role that communication plays in building healthy relationships.
 Erin is currently completing advanced graduate studies in trauma and addictions counseling, and is an adjunct professor of Communications at Clark.
 Erin is also the coordinator for the Clark U. Happiness Project, which helps students to identify and accomplish small goals to increase their overall happiness at college and in life.

 Laura is a psychologist who has been working in college counseling settings for over seven years.
 She received her doctorate degree from Antioch University New England, and holds two Master’s degrees in psychology, one from Antioch University New England and the second from Boston College.
 By applying a relational model approach often blended with cognitive behavioral strategies, Laura enjoys helping clients grow within themselves and overcome the obstacles they are facing in their daily lives.
 Within treatment, Laura also incorporates ideas from a Humanistic model, Interpersonal Therapy, Positive Psychology, and the Stages of Change model.
 Laura has particular interest in working with clients on depression and mood difficulties, substance abuse, anxiety, obsessive-compulsive disorder, sexual identity, time management, life transitions, and relationship issues.